Sardinian beer is fabulous. To me, beer is the perfect pairing with pizza, but many love having beer with traditional Sardinian food, too.

 Birrificio di Cagliari – Cagliari

 Birrificio di Cagliari is Cagliari’s flagship brewery.
-In fact, it’s the very first microbrewery to open in all of Sardinia in 2008 and it has unparalleled passion and professionalism.
-Their brewpub and restaurant is a favorite for locals and tourists alike and is usually packed.
+In fact, it’s the very first microbrewery to open in all of Sardinia in 2008, and it has unparalleled passion and professionalism.
+Their brewpub and restaurant are a favorite for locals and tourists alike, and are usually packed.

 Their restaurant features dishes inspired by their beers.
 They have a chili that has been made with their pale ale, and a tiramisu that has their Casteddu stout blended in it.
 Cagliari Brewery prides itself on crafting inventive cuisine that keeps the beer at the forefront of your experience.
 They also have menu options for vegans and vegetarians.